 We’re going to reveal the answers to all these questions and MORE!

 Ready to get started on how a property raffle might be your secret weapon to a fast sale?
-Use the menu below to help you find what you’re looking for ASAP:

-- What is property raffle?
+What is a property raffle?

 A property raffle is a less conventional way of selling your house.
 When selling your house through a property raffle, prospective buyers are able to purchase a ticket to be in with the chance of winning your house.